Architects-that-code/oci-collector/ReadMe.md

 - What compartments do i have
 - where CAN I launch compute shape x
 - what OS is supported by shape
+- where do I have ObjectStorage buckets

 # Support
 - My open support tickets
 - My open CAM tickets
 - My open 'account' tickets

 # What else do?
 - Create support ticket?
 - what if we add ability to CREATE CAM ticket for limits that are too 'low'?
-- Run as instance principal
 - Output data to files
 - Send output as mail
 - Publish as custom metrics